MateuszBuczek88/HTTP_Client/README.md

 ## About

-HTTP Server client App, created on Android Plaform.
+HTTP client app.
 Graphical user interface that provides the communication with HTTP Server.
 Only main functionality was created.
 Work in progress.